Jonathan M. Wainwright Memorial VA Medical Center

 Lesbian, Gay, Bisexual and Transgender Veteran Care

-Jonathan M. Wainwright Memorial VA Medical Center seeks to promote the health, welfare, and dignity of LGBT Veterans and their families.
-We are committed to making sensitive and high quality health care accessible.
-Our policies and practices focus on ensuring a safe, welcoming, and affirmative environment of care for LGBT Veterans.
-Our employees receive training in clinically competent care that is responsive to the unique needs of LGBT Veterans.
+Jonathan M. Wainwright Memorial VA Medical Center seeks to promote the health, welfare, and dignity of LGBTQ+ Veterans and their families.
+We are committed to making sensitive and high-quality health care accessible.
+Our employees are prepared to provide personalized, patient-centered care in a safe, affirming, and welcoming environment.

 "WHY I AM AN ALLY"